artefactory/sftp-gateway/README.md

 #### SSH Host Keys (Optional)
 When you connect to an SFTP server, before verifying your identity it sends you a unique signature that identifies the server.
 This signature is typically stored by SFTP clients to verify the identity of the server the next time you connect.

-As the docker containers are emphemeral, different instances of the image will have different host keys, which can cause SFTP clients to complain with the following error:
+As the docker containers are ephemeral, different instances of the image will have different host keys, which can cause SFTP clients to complain with the following error:

 ```
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@